-The traditional heartland of China - from Liaoning Province to Guangdong Province on the east coast, stretching west to Shaanxi, Sichuan, and Guangxi Provinces to the west, can be easily divided into two great river valley regions: the Yellow River (or Huang He) valley region in the north, and the Yangzi River (or Chang Jiang) valley region in the south (see Map 5).
+The traditional heartland of China - from Liaoning Province to Guangdong Province on the east coast, stretching west to Shaanxi, Sichuan, and Guangxi Provinces to the west, can be easily divided into two great river valley regions: the Yellow River valley region in the north, and the Yangzi River valley region in the south (see Map 3).
 The highlands of the Qinling Mountains stretch east from Tibet towards the Pacific, dividing these two regions, and the Chinese often think of their mainstream culture as possessing two variants, Northern and Southern, characterized by major economic, social, and linguistic differences.